 There is no doubt that the tree gets the short end of the stick here.
 If it is only a small rub then the tree will likely recover but with a nasty scar and probably will lean to one side.
 If the rub is all the way around the tree has a really good chance of dying.

-Thanks for reading my article about why whitetail bucks make rubs.
-I hoped you enjoyed it and learned something you didn’t already know.
-If you like my content subscribe for my weekly update.
+Thanks for reading my article about why whitetail bucks rub trees.
+I hope you enjoyed it and learned something you didn’t already know.
+If you like my content, subscribe to my weekly update.
 If you have any other questions about deer rubs or just want to connect, feel free to email me at Patrick.Long@omegaoutdoors.net.